- Primary Subject: Best sim racing wheel bases for PC and consoles

 TL;DR - Reasons to Buy

-Why we chose Fanatec CSL DD / GT DD Pro
+Why we chose Fanatec CSL DD QR2 / GT DD Pro

 Fanatec's "baby DD" wheel base offers an accessible gateway for at-home racing enthusiasts to experience the advantages of direct drive technology.

-This compact wheel base provides a torque output of up to 5Nm, which can be upped to 8Nm by adding the optional Boost Kit.
-It's designed to be easily mounted on any wheel stand or racing rig as well, and for those without a permanent setup, it includes a convenient table clamp.
+This compact wheel base provides a torque output of up to 8Nm, and is designed to be easily mounted on any wheel stand or racing rig.
+Additionally, for those without a permanent setup, it includes a convenient table clamp.

 The CSL DD is compatible with both PC and Xbox platforms, while the GT DD Pro, as highlighted in our review, is primarily designed for PlayStation and PC, though it's also versatile enough to work with Xbox when paired with a compatible steering wheel.